 Manaslu Circuit Trek lies along the border of Nepal and Tibet.
 Manaslu Circuit Trek is extremely popular for its natural adventures.
 Besides that, it is also famous for its fusion of two different cultures; Buddhism and Hinduism.

 The tea houses in this trek provide basic facilities that will make you feel comfortable and homely.
 The local people are hospitable and warm.
-There are varieties of tea houses of all kind of budgets.
+There are varieties of tea houses of all kinds of budgets.

-As one of the growing tourist destinations, Manaslu region is providing better tea houses facilities compared to the past.
+As one of the growing tourist destinations, the Manaslu region is providing better tea houses facilities compared to the past.